Learn About FitDC

-The DOHCSIP will enhance the educational aspects of the career development process; provide a system of accountability and encourage professionalism; provide an opportunity for students to develop positive work habits; provide an opportunity to test aptitude for or interest in a selected field; students can gain academic credit for their work experience; students can relate coursework to on-the-job experiences and students can work with professionals in their career field.
+The DOHCSIP enhances the educational aspects of the career development process; provides a system of accountability, and encourages professionalism.
+The program provides an opportunity for students to develop positive work habits to test their aptitude for, or interest in a selected field.
+Students can gain academic credit for their work experience; relate coursework to on-the-job experiences and work with professionals in their career field.
 DOH College Student Internship Program applicants must be US Citizens or have Legal Non-Citizen Resident Status.

 To participate in the College Student Internship Program (CSIP):

 - Be enrolled at least one semester or quarter prior to the submission of the application;

 - Be currently enrolled and in good standing at an accredited college, university, trade/vocational school, or business school that offers a degree, diploma, or certificate at the time your application is submitted;